Module entry_trace.

 • omit_return_value (bool) – if True, do not place the return value into the exit trace entry.

 • latest (int) – specifies the position in the call sequence that is to be designated as the caller named in the trace output.
 A value of 1, the default, specifies that the caller is one call back in the sequence and is the normal case.
 A value greater than 1 is useful when decorators are stacked and the caller of interest is thus further back in the sequence.
+Note that latest will be ignored if omit_caller is True.

 • depth (int) – specifies the depth of the call sequence to include in the trace output.
 A value of 1, the default, species that only the latest caller is to be included.
 Values greater than 1 will include the latest caller and its callers.
+Note that depth will be ignored if omit_caller is True.

 Return type: